 I feel that it is extremely important that we teach our children to encourage each other to express themselves, to be different ,and to just be themselves.
 We want our children to understand that it is OK to be different and that it is OK for them to express themselves however they need to, whether it is through their words, through art, through music, or through their fashion.
 My personal experience is one of the reasons why I felt that it was extremely important to show my children that they can be whomever they want to be, and they can look however they want to look.
 This is one of the motivations behind the birth and the forthcoming of the Adeline Francine Boutique.

 C.S.
 Lewis said, "You can't go back & change the beginning, but you can start where you are and change the ending."
 Our soul mission is to help, teach & inspire others to believe in themselves, God, while being positive, letting their natural beauty & light shine through by just "doing you".
-The inspiration to the lines is centered around each of my daughters, as well as myself, and is meant to help show that you can shine and be yourself in new & pre-loved items & in any style you like because beauty is from within, & God loves all his children, so just "do you!"
+The inspiration behind Adeline Francine is meant to help show that you can shine and be yourself in any style you like because beauty is from within, & God loves all his children, so just "do you!"

 May the peace of the Lord be with you!